Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 The library will probably work on any Teensy 3.x board, but you may need to change the pins used to connect to the sensor.

+Since this is my first github posting, any feedback is welcomed, and tell me about your experiments!
+This is a fun sensor to mess with.
+I am using it to develop a displacement sensor for a cnc machine.